kotoMJ/kotox-web-mj/_posts/shared-string-resource.md

     tags: ['android','resources','shared','poeditor']
 ogImage:
     url: '/assets/blog/post/shared-string/cover.jpg'
-ogTitle: "Share iOs string resources with Android"
+ogTitle: "Share iOS string resources with Android"
 ---

-# The reason for sharing string resources

-There might be a requirement for mobile string resources to be defined or adjusted by management or copywriters.
-There also might be a requirement to add localization later by those roles.
-And on top of that the requirement to have strings synced across platforms.

-**And here we are.**
+This is a story about one project where Android platform is catching up iOS when using shared string resources.

+# Localization platform

+At the beginning there was a requirement where string resources in the mobile app should be easily reviewable, updatable and in sync across mobile platforms.

-This points to some localization platform and translation management system.
+So we started to discuss some localization platform and translation management system.

-# Localization platforms

 There is a plenty of localization platforms.
 Let's mention some:

 * [Phrase](https://phrase.com/)